Bioinks Compatible with Brinter™

-The modular Brinter™ platform built for 3D bioprinting of soft tissue constructs. is capable of printing various hydrogels for different use cases.
-Different dispensing heads mix cells and Bio ink materials with a range of viscosities from low to high and then print the solution in the desired shape.
+The modular Brinter™ platform built for 3D bioprinting of soft tissue constructs is capable of printing various hydrogels for different use cases.
+Different dispensing heads print cells together with Bioink materials with a range of viscosities from low to high into the desired shape.
 The bioprinted construct can then be crosslinked into stable structures, e.g. via exposure to suitable ions or light.

 Nanocellulose, comprised of nanosized cellulose fibrils, is a highly shear thinning material that it is thick (viscous) under normal conditions, but this viscosity is lost upon introduction of the shear forces during printing.
 The shear-thinning behavior is particularly useful in bioprinting making nanocellulose a ready-to-use hydrogel, which does not require any additional cross-linking or gelation after printing.
 Furthermore, the structure and dimensions of a nanocellulose fiber network resemble human ECM, which makes the material a good candidate for 3D cell culture.